tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 We can use these raw combinations directly, or encapsulate them behind a `newtype`.
 We'll be using `newtypes` later on.
-The idea behind wrapping a stack of transformers behind a `newtype` is that the DSL we want to provide is quite different than that of the different transform contexts.
+The idea behind wrapping a stack of transformers behind a `newtype` is that the DSL we want to provide is quite different than that of the different transformers.
 The transformers are just an implementation detail for the little imperative language we want to embed.